St Aidan's College, Durham

-St Aidan's College is a college of the University of Durham in England.
-Founded in 1947 as the St Aidan's Society, but able to trace its roots back to the end of the 19th century, the college is named for St Aidan of Lindisfarne.
+St Aidan's College is a college of Durham University in England.
+It had its origins in 1895 as the association of women home students, formalised in 1947 as St Aidan's Society.
+In 1961, it became a full college of the university, and in 1964 moved to new modernist buildings on Elvet Hill designed by Sir Basil Spence.

 History

 The college has its origins in the small group of women, known as home students, who were first allowed to study at Durham in 1895.
 At that time, and indeed until the Second World War, it was considered unsuitable for female students to live in lodgings: they either had to be members of a college or to live at home.
 The numbers were never very large; for example, in 1936 there were only five.
 However, a substantial increase in the number of female students after 1945 meant that the former group of home students was reorganised, emerging as the St Aidan's Society in 1947.

 The St Aidan's Society had its offices at 24 North Bailey (now the bar and club of the Durham Union Society).
 Some of the students lived in Shincliffe Hall and others in lodgings.
 A common room was soon found in 50 North Bailey and chapel services held at the church of St Mary-le-Bow.
 The first principal was Ethleen Scott, having been "Censor" of the female home students since 1937.